githubocto/repo-visualizer/README.md

 Default: `''` (no artifact)

-### `customize_file_colors`
+### `file_colors`

-User can customize color of file. need to be a Json String. it will replace the key-value pair of [src/language-colors.json].
+You can customize the colors for specific file extensions.
+Key/value pairs will extend the [default colors](https://github.com/githubocto/repo-visualizer/pull/src/language-colors.json).

 For example: '{"js": "red","ts": "green"}'
 default: '{}'